 But a caged bird stands on the grave of dreams

 so he opens his throat to sing.

-That bird, “stands on the grave of dreams”.
+That bird “stands on the grave of dreams.”
 This reveals the author’s feelings about her own dreams.
-She has so many dreams that have died because she was never given the freedom to achieve all that her white counterparts were able to achieve.
-Discrimination and Racism made up her cage, and although she sang, she felt her voice was not heard in the wide world, but only by those nearest her cage.
+She has so many dreams that have died because she was never given the freedom to achieve all that her white counterparts could.
+Discrimination and racism made up her cage, and although she sang, she felt her voice was not heard in the wide world but only by those nearest her cage.
 The second line of this stanza is not only dark but even frightening.

 His wings are clipped and his feet are tied

 Reaffirming the idea that the bird opens his mouth to sing because his desire for freedom and his desire to express himself cannot be contained.

 This last stanza focuses on the caged bird yet again.
 The author implies that even though the caged bird may have never experienced true freedom, deep down, that bird still knows it was created to be free.
 Although freedom, to the caged bird, is “fearful” because it is “unknown,” he still sings “a fearful trill” because he still longed for freedom.

 Here, the speaker reveals that his cry for freedom is “heard on the distant hill.”
 This parallels to the author and her cry for freedom in the form of equality.
 She feels her cries are heard, but only as soft background noise.
 She still feels that she is caged and that although she sings, her cries are heard only as a distant noise.